Israeli troops recover slain Gaza hostage, Egypt to host new truce talks | Law-Order

 Qatari and Egyptian mediators have been trying to secure another deal that might return some of the 129 remaining hostages in a longer ceasefire in Gaza.
 The Gaza Health Ministry on Saturday reported one of the lowest daily death tolls in six months, saying 46 Palestinians had been killed in Israeli strikes over the past 24 hours.

+TALKS The World Health Organisation said its team had managed to reach Al-Shifa Hospital in Gaza City, where Israeli special forces conducted a two-week raid against suspected militants, leaving a wasteland of destroyed buildings.

+The team saw at least five dead bodies at the complex, most of which had suffered extensive destruction.
+"Even restoring minimal functionality in the short term seems implausible," said a statement from WHO chief Tedros Adhanom Ghebreyesus.
+Al-Shifa, the Gaza Strip's biggest hospital before the war, was one of the few healthcare facilities that had been partially operational in the north of enclave before the raid.
-TALKS Angered by an Israeli air strike that killed aid workers in Gaza, U.S. President Joe Biden on Thursday urged an "immediate ceasefire" and for Israel to boost humanitarian relief measures.

-Israel later approved the reopening of the Erez crossing into northern Gaza and the temporary use of Ashdod port in southern Israel.
-Jamie McGoldrick, U.N. aid coordinator for the Occupied Palestinian Territory, welcomed the Israeli measures on Saturday.
-"We stand ready to work with all parties to alleviate the suffering of people in Gaza," he said in a statement.
+Angered by an Israeli air strike that killed aid workers in Gaza, U.S. President Joe Biden on Thursday urged an "immediate ceasefire" and for Israel to boost humanitarian relief measures.
+Israel approved the reopening of the Erez crossing into northern Gaza and the temporary use of its Ashdod port following the U.S. criticism, measures welcomed on Saturday by U.N. aid coordinator Jamie McGoldrick.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)